Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

 The goal of this project is to predict a generalized constitutive model for porous titanium alloy, based on two sets of constitutive data with 26% and 36% porosity, under various temperatures and strain rates.

-The constitutive relationship (stress - strain relationship) reflects a basic but an important mechanical property of materials.
+The constitutive relationship (stress-strain relationship) reflects a basic but an important mechanical property of materials.
 Compared to dense titanium alloy, porous titanium has more complicated constitutive relationship.
 On one hand, the porous structure makes a inhomogeneous stress distribution.
 On the other hand, the pores may collapse in the compression process.

 The research on porous titanium alloy is a hotspot since the porous titanium alloy has great application value in the aerospace and medical fields, and the generalized constitutive model for porous titanium alloy could provide the researchers a reference to basic mechanical properties without time-consuming compression experiments.